 Key learning 7: Introducing Keptn: A fast path to Autonomous Cloud (or NoOps-in-a-box)

 Dynatrace recently announced Keptn, a fast path toward Autonomous Cloud that enables Developers, DevOps, SREs and Business to become self-governing in the delivery of faster, better value to end-users.
-It elevates the enterprise cloud stack to a full self-service continuous delivery and automated operations platform.
+It elevates the cloud stack to a full self-service continuous delivery and automated operations platform.